-Established in 1965, Medicaid is the largest public health insurance program in the United States, covering over 60 million people (1 in 5 Americans).
+Established in 1965, Medicaid is the largest public health insurance program in the United States, covering over 80 million people in 2014.
 Medicaid provides health insurance coverage to multiple low-income populations, assistance to low-income Medicare beneficiaries, long-term services and supports (LTSS) to seniors and people with disabilities and support to safety net hospitals and health centers.
-In 2009, Medicaid provided:
+In 2014, Medicaid provided:

 - Health insurance to multiple low-income populations

 - Communities of color.
 Medicaid is especially important to communities of color.
-In 2009, 27 percent of African-American and 27 percent of Hispanic Americans received Medicaid benefits, compared to 11 percent of non-Hispanic White Americans.
+In 2014, 29.6% of African-American and 28.3% of Hispanic Americans received Medicaid benefits, compared to 13.6% of non-Hispanic White Americans.

 - Dual eligibles.
 Medicaid helps pay some low-income Medicare beneficiaries’ premiums, deductibles and/or co-insurance.
-There are 9.4 million individuals who receive Medicare and Medicaid benefits, known as dual eligibles, who are poorer and sicker than the general Medicare population.
-Almost 40 percent of Medicaid spending goes to individuals who are dually eligible for Medicare and Medicaid.
+There are nearly 10 million individuals who receive Medicare and Medicaid benefits, known as dual eligibles, who are poorer and sicker than the general Medicare population.
+Almost 35% of Medicaid spending goes to individuals who are dually eligible for Medicare and Medicaid.

 - Medically needy.
 The majority of states offer Medicaid benefits for “medically needy” individuals who have high medical costs and income above the Medicaid limit.

 - Long-term services and supports and funding to safety net providers